HBS and HKS Alumni Helping Boston Area Nonprofits

 Hale began his career in the banking and financial services industries.
-He served as Controller for The Shareholder Services Group and VP Finance for First Data Technologies, both subsidies of First Data Corporation.
-Mid-career, he joined the not-for-profit sector as CFO for Groton School, a private, co-educational boarding school for American and international students.
+He served as Controller for The Shareholder Services Group and VP Finance for First Data Technologies, both subsidiaries of First Data Corporation.
+Mid-career, he joined the not-for-profit sector as CFO of Groton School, a private, co-educational boarding school for American and international students.

 Hale’s specific responsibilities at Groton School included business strategy, capital structure and debt financing, accounting operations and budgeting, facilities management and construction, and legal and insurance functions.
 He worked closely with the Communication Department in coordinating town/external relationships.
-Hale retired recently after serving more than 20 years.
+Hale retired three years ago after serving more than 20 years.

-New to the CAP board, Hale’s prior CAP experiences were in education and public-private partnership sectors.
-He holds an Economics BA from Colorado College, a Harvard MBA, and is a Massachusetts CPA.
+Hale’s prior CAP experiences were in education, public-private partnership and museum sectors.
+He holds an Economics BA from Colorado College, a Harvard MBA, and was a Massachusetts CPA.
 Hale lives in Milton, MA with his wife; they have two grown sons.

 Steve Stanton (HBS '84)

 Steven Stanton is the author of the recently published “Smart Work: Why Organizations Full of Intelligent People Do So Many Dumb Things and What You Can Do About It.”
 This highly acclaimed book describes why many organizations fail at transformation and provides pragmatic recommendations for improvement.
 He is also the co-author, with Dr. Hammer, of the New York Times best-selling “Reengineering Revolution” (HarperBusiness) and the Harvard Business Review article “How Process Organizations Really Work.